Tax PlanningReduce Your Tax Liability With Correct Capital's Financial Advisors in St. Louis

 - Use a Company Vehicle —

 Based on your Dayton, OH business type, you and your employees may qualify to use a company vehicle with deductible transportation costs.
-There are two options for claiming this deduction:
+This deduction can be made in two ways:

 - Consider Fringe Benefits For Your Employees —